www42/phoenix/challenges.0.md

 Creating resources on Azure:
 - *Resource Group* - this will be the place where we create all our Azure resources
+- *Azure Container Registry* - here we are going to store our Docker container images
-- *Ubuntu VM for building and tagging* - we need somme machine to work with Docker.
+- Optional: *Ubuntu VM for building and tagging* - we need somme machine to work with Docker.
 If your local machine isn't set up for Docker, just start up an instance in Azure
-- *Azure Container Registry* - here we are going to store our Docker container images

  > Need help?
 Check hints [here :blue_book:](hints/creatingresources.md)!